-The outstanding convertible notes are accounted for using the guidance set forth in the Financial Accounting Standards Board ("FASB") ASC 815 requiring that the Company determine whether the embedded conversion option must be separated and accounted for separately.
+Prior to January 1, 2024, the Company accounted for its outstanding convertible notes using the guidance set forth in the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 815 which required that the Company determine whether the embedded conversion option must be separated from the other features of the applicable note instrument and accounted for separately.
 ASC 470-20 regarding debt with conversion and other options requires the issuer of a convertible debt instrument that may be settled in cash upon conversion to separately account for the liability (debt) and equity (conversion option) components of the instrument in a manner that reflects the issuer's nonconvertible debt borrowing rate.
-The Company's outstanding 7.50% Senior Secured Convertible Notes due 2021 (the "2021 Notes") were accounted for partially as liability and equity components of the instrument and partially as a debt host contract with an embedded derivative resulting from the conversion feature.
 The Company's outstanding 2024 Notes were accounted for as a liability (debt) and equity component (conversion option) as the convertible notes may be settled wholly or partly in cash, at the option of the Company, when converted.